The value of your financial investments counts in the assets test and income test for payments from us.

 Market linked investment values change as markets go up and down.

-We revalue your market linked investments, shares and securities each March and September.
+We revalue your market linked investments, shares and securities on 20 March and 20 September each year.
 We either:

 - get the new values from the latest unit prices we have